Overview of the Centennial Care Community Benefit Program

 Approval Process & Timing

 The Medicaid application process can take up to 3 months, or even longer, from the beginning of the application process through the receipt of the determination letter indicating approval or denial.
 Generally, it takes one several weeks to complete the application and gather all of the supportive documentation.
-If the application is not properly completed, or required documentation is missing, the application process will be delayed even further.
+If the application is not properly completed, or required documentation is missing, the application process will be delayed.
 Based on federal law, Medicaid offices have up to 45 days to review and approve or deny one’s application (up to 90 days for disability applications).
-However, despite the law, applications are sometimes delayed even further.
+Despite the law, applications are sometimes delayed even further.
 Furthermore, as a Central Registry (waiting list) may exist, approved applicants may spend many months waiting to receive benefits.